matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 }
 {% endhighlight %}

-And the javascript to generate the squares:
+And the Javascript to generate the squares:

 {% highlight javascript %}
 function create_square_background () {